Maurice Blackburn has filed a class action on behalf of all AMP superannuation fund account holders.

 On 20 August 2019, the Court made orders consolidating our proceeding and another proceeding.
 The consolidated proceeding is known as Dale Robert Alford, Sebastian Smith, Anne Cooper and Jodie Mitchell v AMP Superannuation Limited and others (VID572/2019) (Consolidated Proceeding).

-The consolidation means that the class action will now be conducted by both Maurice Blackburn and another law firm acting jointly pursuant to an agreed cooperation protocol.
+The consolidation means that the class action will now be conducted by both Maurice Blackburn and another law firm acting jointly pursuant to an agreed cooperation protocol and under the supervision of a Court-appointed costs referee.
 All representative applicants will continue to act in their representative capacity.

 The litigation funders in both proceedings will provide funding support in the Consolidated Proceeding.
 In consideration for the funding, the litigation funders are entitled to a funding commission on monies recovered in the proceeding.